wuba/react-native-echarts/docs/intro.md

 # Introduction

-WRN ECharts project is an open-source library for creating interactive charts in React Native applications.
+React Native ECharts project is an open-source library for creating interactive charts in React Native applications.
 With a user-friendly design and simple API, developers can create a wide range of customizable charts.

 ## Features
 - 🎨 **Built with [Apache ECharts](https://github.com/apache/echarts)**, offering customization options to represent complex data visually.
 The usage is almost identical to ECharts.